armory/armory-config/README.md

 # Halyard to Spinnaker Operator migration tool

-This tool is used to migrate your current Halyard-generated halconfig to the spinnaker operator kustomize files format.
+This tool is used to migrate your current Halyard-generated halconfig to the Spinnaker Operator Kustomize files format.
 This works best with a currently working halconfig directory.
 If you are having issues running this properly, please ensure that you are able to deploy your halconfig with Halyard prior to running this CLI.
 This CLI does not validate that your Halconfig will deploy.
 Only that you have the correct format structure.

+### Limitations
+- This CLI does NOT install Operator for you.
+- This CLI does NOT deploy anything.
+It only converts the config files into a Spinnaker Operator Kustomize format.
+- `canary.serviceIntegrations` has an issue with AWS accounts when using the `endpoint` field.
+This field accepts a `string` input whereas other `endpoint` fields for Prometheus, Datadog, etc expect an `object` input.
+To workaround this, comment or remove this line from your configuration and migrate it manually by copy/pasting the value into your Kustomize Files.
+The rest of the Canary AWS account configuration can be safely converted.
+-  `--writefiles` does not write files from `persistentStorage.gcs.jsonPath`.
+Only from `providers.kubernetes.kubeconfigFile`, `authz.requiredGroupMembership.google.credentialsPath`, and `pubsub.google.subscriptions.templatePath`.
+- Your profiles and service-settings files will NOT be validated.
+The CLI does it's best to try and paste these files into the correct areas however, if the indentation or format of these files are invalid, this won't cause the CLI to break but, you will likely need to validate the configurations are correct yourself.

 ### Installation